Grimes helps No. 2 seed Houston rally past Rutgers, 63-60

 UP NEXT

-The Cougars play the Orange next weekend for a spot in the Elite Eight.
+The Cougars play the Orange for a spot in the Elite Eight.
 They lost their only meeting with Syracuse on Dec.
 11, 1982.